-- We have conducted in-depth evaluations of court ADR programs across the nation, including two of the first independent evaluations of online dispute resolution in the U.S. courts, Online Dispute Resolution for Post-Judgment Family Law Cases: A Report to the Ottawa County, Michigan, Friend of the Court and Online Dispute Resolution for Debt and Small Claims Cases: A Report on a Pilot Program in a Justice of the Peace Court in Collin County, Texas.
+- We conducted two of the first independent evaluations of online dispute resolution in US courts, Online Dispute Resolution for Post-Judgment Family Law Cases: A Report to the Ottawa County, Michigan, Friend of the Court and Online Dispute Resolution for Debt and Small Claims Cases: A Report on a Pilot Program in a Justice of the Peace Court in Collin County, Texas.
 These studies found that for those who use ODR, the process is an easy, convenient and effective method of resolving disputes.
 However, it raises barriers for those who lack digital literacy or broadband access.

 - We have designed effective court mediation programs addressing problems ranging from small claims to federal litigation and from foreclosure to family.

 - We have administered effective mediation programs in eviction, foreclosure and child protection cases in several northern Illinois judicial circuits.
-For example, in response to the COVID-19 pandemic, our eviction mediation programs helped tenants and landlords avoid 555 evictions in the programs’ first year.
+For example, in the two years after Illinois ended its COVID-era eviction moratorium in October 2021, our Kane County eviction mediation program helped over 1,500 households avoid a sheriff’s eviction.
 Several years before that, beginning in 2013, RSI responded to the mortgage crisis with foreclosure mediation programs that ultimately helped prevent 1,100 foreclosures.

 - We studied the potential for online dispute resolution (ODR) to serve thinly resourced families, courts and communities, including convening dozens of experts from across the United States.
 We found that family ODR can improve access to justice if it is provided in a manner that is accessible, ethical and effective.
 Doing so will necessitate comprehensive screening conversations with all parents prior to ODR, standards for family court ODR, and resources to support the provision and evaluation of ODR.